Make Longmont the best place to live

 and a great place to visit!

 Hi!
 I'm Riegan Sage, a nominee for At-Large Councilmember in Longmont.
 As a city, we need to choose both what is important to us to preserve and how we want to grow.
 We should build on our strengths, connecting the pieces that are already successful.
-It is our responsibility to envision and articulate what we want Longmont to be and to collaborate creatively with developers to bring that to fruition.
+It is our responsibility to envision and articulate what we want Longmont to be and to collaborate creatively to bring that to fruition.

 I’ve lived in Longmont for four years but it only took a few days staying here to see how special it is.
 The history, the neighborhoods, the people who call this place home.